Want Your Company To Succeed? Connect Your Business Plans And Appraisals!

 For the most part, people want to do a good job.
 It’s linked to positive levels of job satisfaction, self-esteem and contribution.
 Of course, there are always exceptions to the rule but that’s another topic entirely.

 With that in mind, it is incredibly valuable to involve your team in the business planning process.
 Allowing people to understand your overarching goals and ambitions makes it much easier for them to come on board.
 What’s more, you will often find that your team will come up with great ideas and suggestions that could mean you reach your goals far more quickly than you thought possible.

 The size and structure of your business will impact exactly how this theory is implemented, but the intention always remains the same.
-Each and every activity, at every level of the business, should play an active part of contributing to the overarching goals set out in your business plan.
+Each and every activity, at every level of the business, should play an active part in contributing to the overarching goals set out in your business plan.